acep-uaf/AkAES/index.md

 ----

-A longer, complementary report entitled **"AkAES Methodology, Findings, and Recommendations"** goes into greater detail.
+A longer, complementary report entitled **AkAES Methodology, Findings, and Recommendations](AkAESMFR22217.pdf)** goes into greater detail.
 The report contains the backing documentation for the recommendations, laid out in a logical framework.

 **Chapter 1** provides an overview of the research and resources that were brought to bear for this project.